-In respect of the Company's Papua New Guinea assets, given the low oil price and lack of commercial prospectively, the Company entered into a share sale agreement with Ana and Bella Pty Ltd during the half year to divest the Papua New Guinea assets through the sale of Indo Pacific Energy Pty Ltd, South Pacific Resources Ltd (PNG) and Pacific Shale Gas Limited.
+In respect of the Company's Papua New Guinea assets, given the low oil price and lack of commercial prospectively, the Company entered into a share sale agreement with Ana and Bella Pty Ltd to divest the Papua New Guinea assets through the sale of Indo Pacific Energy Pty Ltd, South Pacific Resources Ltd (PNG) and Pacific Shale Gas Limited.
 The sale was completed on 31 January 2020.